na-na-hi/renget/archive/iftod.md

 \>Yes!
 You are better than this
 \>Praise this monster that fought well today
 \>It satisfied your call for battle so you must spare it for trying its best
-\>You point your finger as sweat glistens into the air giving you a fabulous atmosphere "You are a worthy sparring partner!"
+\>You point your finger as sweat glistens into the air giving you a fabulous atmosphere%% "You are a worthy sparring partner!"
 You shout out despite the monster being knocked out cold to even hear you
-\>With your declaration, you walk away to return to Kamura Village, flexing and convincing other hunters of your self discovery today
+%darkgreen%\>With your declaration, you walk away to return to Kamura Village, flexing and convincing other hunters of your self discovery today%%

-\>Be a regular izuchi
+%darkgreen%\>Be a regular izuchi
 \>You just got your ass handed by a naked hunter
 \>Normally your boss would be able to handle most of them by sitting on their face and letting you and the pack steal their rations and food
 \>But this one manage to evade every single face-sitting setup and clonk all of you out in the process